pkmital/CADL/session-1/session-0.md

 http://ADDRESS:8888

 where ADDRESS is the ip address you should have noted down before.
 For instance, on my machine, I would visit the website:

 http://192.168.99.100:8888

-This will launch the Jupter Notebook where you will be able to interact with the homework assignments!
+This will launch the Jupyter Notebook where you will be able to interact with the homework assignments!

 <a name="installing-python-packages"></a>
 ## Installing Python Packages

 Packages are libraries or useful extensions to the standard python libraries.
-In this course, we'll be using a few including Tensorflow, NumPy, MatPlotLib, SciPy, SciKits-Image, and SciKits-Learn.
+In this course, we'll be using a few including Tensorflow, NumPy, MatPlotLib, SciPy, SciKit-Image, and SciKit-Learn.
 Windows users will already have these libraries since the Docker container includes these.
 However, if you needed to, you can install these using "pip", which is the python package manager.
 OSX/Linux users should follow these steps just to be sure they have the latest versions of these packages.
 In Python 3.4 and higher, `pip` comes with any standard python installation.
 In order to use `pip`, you'll write:

 ```shell
 $ pip3 install some_package